TahaElbedwihy/A03-1/README.md

 Merge Conflict: Often, merge conflicts happen when people make different changes to the same line of the same file, or when one person edits a file and another person deletes the same file.
 You must resolve all merge conflicts before you can merge a pull request on GitHub.

 Fetch: se git fetch to retrieve new work done by other people.
 Fetching from a repository grabs all the new remote-tracking branches and tags without merging those changes into your own branches.
 Otherwise, you can always add a new remoteand then fetch.

+Remote: A remote in Git is a common repository that all team members use to exchange their changes.
+In most cases, such a remote repository is stored on a code hosting service like GitHub or on an internal server.
+In contrast to a local repository, a remote typically does not provide a file tree of the project's current state.